 We’ve all struggled to find the right diet product.
 We’ve heard some rumblings about Adipessum, so we dove straight into the ingredients, side effects, customer service and clinical research.
 We navigated hundreds of consumer comments to find just the facts.
 We then refined and summarized to give you the info you need.

-Firstly, Adipessum is a Chinese weight-loss pill marketed as a “miracle”.
+Firstly, Adipessum is a weight-loss pill marketed as a “miracle”.
 Some of the ingredients in the supplement include kola nut, artichoke, astragalus root, cassia seed, lotus leaf and alfalfa.
 You’re only required to take one pill a day and that’s supposed to help you shed the pounds.
 Only taking it once means you don’t have to take it with you, a benefit.

 There’s no information on when the product was formulated or who is responsible for the supplement.
-It looks like no synthetic ingredients are used, so that’s one good thing.
-We were able to find it for sale on some third-party retailers, but there’s no official website.
+It’s sold through some third-party retailers, but there’s no official website.
 We like that some dieters report seeing results, but read on…

 Side Effects – “A Concern?”

 Our first issue deals with Adipessum side effects.
-“You don’t see your normal weight-loss ingredients in this one,” says our Research Editor.
-“What you do have is a couple that can cause some pretty nasty reactions, even when taken short-term.”
+“You don’t see your normal weight-loss ingredients in this one,” said our Research Editor.
+“What you do have is a couple that can cause adverse reactions.”

-“The stuff is SO strong I can only take it every other day.
-It makes you feel crazy,” says one dieter.
+“The stuff is so strong I can only take it every other day.
+It makes you feel crazy,” said a dieter.

 Lack of Information – “What Do We Really Know?”